Project Overview

 Sign up below to receive future updates on park plans.

-Parks and Recreation is hiring a consultant team to lead the design process.
+BPR has hired a consultant team to lead the design and engineering process.
 Here is the general timeframe for the park:

 • July - September 2023: Engagement window #1

-• Fall 2023: Site assessment and preliminary design concepts
+• Fall/Winter 2023-24: Site assessment and preliminary design concepts

 • Late 2024/Early 2025: Permitting